tarantoj/swept-crkbd/README.md

 Differences from the original Sweep:
 - Added an extra pinky column.
-- Added an extra column key.
+- Added an extra thumb key.
 - Converted from direct to switch connections to matrix with diodes keeping compatibility with the corne.

 ## Who made this?